Student Engagement and Success from Student Affairs

 Work performed by staff in Residence Life transforms students through a community experience that promotes intentional connections to peers, faculty, staff, resources, and invaluable learning experiences.

 Tarleton State University offers at least 12 residential communities that provide a wide variety of room designs and price points to meet the needs of our diverse student body.
 Each residential community offers a unique and comfortable environment for students.
 Residence hall rooms are equipped with bedroom furniture, cable TV (TV not provided), and Internet/WIFI as well as a combination refrigerator/freezer with a microwave unit.
-Apartments are similarly equipped but without microwave units and some contain in-unit laundry equipment.
+Apartments are similarly equipped but without microwave units and some contain in-unit laundry equipment (Texan Hall).
 Laundry facilities are offered in each residence hall.
 Hall staff members live on-site and among the residents to provide students with the assistance needed to succeed socially and academically.

 On-Campus Housing Requirement